 Casey is a bassoonist from Fort Collins, Colorado, and founder of the Tattered Winds Quintet.
 In her youth, she performed with the Colorado Youth Symphony Orchestra and soon went on to study Bassoon Performance at the University of Northern Colorado.
-Instead of pursuing a professional career as a soloist she followed a career of marketing and project management.
-However, this led her to abandoning the bassoon for almost 10 years.
-With COVID came plenty of free-time to dust-off the bassoon, but she soon longed to play in a small ensemble.
-It became clear that the only way to play the music she longed for was to rally some friends together.
-And thus - The Tattered Winds Quintet was born!
-Her goal for founding the ensemble was to create a FUN and safe environment for non-professional-level musicians to gather and enjoy making music; all while exploring opportunities to volunteer their talents within the community.
-As time has passed, Casey has discovered that the older the Tattered Winds ensemble gets, the less ‘tattered’ they are and the more professional they are becoming.
-Casey now spends her free time carving reeds and performing with various ensembles including the The Northern Colorado Concert Band, Fort Collins Health and Wellness Orchestra, and the Loveland Orchestra.
+Instead of pursuing a professional career as a soloist she fell into a career of marketing and project management.
+However, this led her to abandon the bassoon for almost 10 years.
+Her goal for founding the Tattered Winds was to create a FUN and safe environment for non-professional-level musicians to gather and enjoy making music; all while exploring opportunities to volunteer their talents within the community.
+As time has passed, Casey has discovered that the older the Tattered Winds ensemble gets, the less ‘tattered’ they are.
+Casey now spends her free-time carving reeds and performing with various ensembles including The Northern Colorado Concert Band, Fort Collins Health and Wellness Orchestra, and the Loveland Orchestra.
 She also loves reading sci-fi novels, knitting, and SCUBA diving with her extremely supportive partner.
 Her favorite composer is Gustav Mahler.

 Coty is a flutist from Fort Collins, Colorado.
 He studied the flute under Doctor James Hall for his Bachelor of Music Performance and under Doctor Mary Posses for his Master of Music Performance.
 After experiencing significant burn out, Coty quit playing the flute almost entirely for four years, during which he discovered a new passion for animal medicine.
 Recently, thanks to his old friend, Casey, he picked up his flute over the summer of 2020 and quickly rediscovered his love for the flute.
 Coty currently works as a Vet Assistant, and is very excited to be performing with the Tattered Winds Quintet.
 Coty’s favorite composer is Joseph Maurice Ravel.